 En Primeur already happened this week, which is why I’m so late getting this month update out.
 If you follow me on Instagram Stories, you got a look inside the tasting events.
 But I’ll be writing all about exactly how En Primeur works and my 10 picks for wines to buy when they’re finally bottled and released in about a year or two.

 I also can’t believe this is only 11 days away now, but Tim and I are meeting in the Seychelles.
-It’s a new country for both of us and we’re working with an amazing private island resort called Fregate Private Island, whom I met with at the Traveller Made Essence of Luxury Travel conference I attended in Normany in February.
+It’s a new country for both of us and we’re working with an amazing private island resort called Fregate Island Private, whom I met with at the Traveller Made Essence of Luxury Travel conference I attended in Normany in February.
 It’s the only place beside the Galapagos where you can find giant tortoises and we’re very excited to meet some of the tortoises, add some more dives to our log books and discover this beautiful African island nation.